kaimibk/Software-Dev-Bootcamp/docs/module-2/session-2.md

-# Organizing and Designing Code
+# Advanced Python Concepts - Organizing and Designing Code

 We learned that classes and objects provide a powerful way to model real-world concepts.
 Today, we're going to expand on that by learning how to structure entire applications.
 We'll go from single classes to well-organized programs, and we'll introduce design patterns that make our code more flexible and scalable.